gravitational/teleport/e/rfd/0003e-application-access-okta-integration.md

 associated with an Okta application, it will be split into multiple applications for each `appLink` with the unique name of each `appLink` used to disambiguate them.
 The `teleport.dev/origin` field in the application metadata will be set to `okta`.
-The groups that provide access to an Okta application will be added as labels with the format `okta/group/<name>:`.
+The groups that provide access to an Okta application will be added into a list under the annotation `okta/groups`.
 Additionally, an annotation called `okta/application_id` will be present in the metadata for bookkeeping.

 An example of a synchronized application: